-Despite the fact that the school has had many different names, many traditions have been kept alive and passed on from generation to generation.
-Our school has its own symbols: the school flag, the badge, the school ring and the black student cap with a golden band around the edge.
-We also have our own anthem.
-The lyrics were written by Ilmar Mikiver, who graduated the school in 1940.
+Despite the fact that the school has had many different names over the course of time, many traditions have been kept alive and passed on from generation to generation.
+Our school has its own symbols: the school flag, the graduate badge, the school ring and the black student cap with a golden band around the edge.
+The school also has its own anthem, for which the lyrics were written by Ilmar Mikiver, who graduated in 1940.

-The school’s motto is "One for all and all for one!"
-Through decades certain ceremonial rituals have been followed, for example, the school's birthday celebration (all pupils), the ring ceremony (Form 11 pupils), the badge ceremony (Form 12 pupils) and the last school bell ceremony (Form 12 pupils).
+The school’s motto is “One for all and all for one!”
+Through decades certain ceremonial rituals have been followed, for example, the school’s birthday celebration (for all students), the ring ceremony (for year 11), the graduate badge ceremony (for year 12) and the last school bell ceremony (for year 12).

 The school’s birthday celebration

 Every year on September 29 our school celebrates its birthday.
-On that day all the students and teachers gather to the stadium to eat a birthday cake together.
+On that day all the students and teachers gather in the stadium to eat a birthday cake together.

-Ring party is a traditional occasion (started in 1942) that takes place outside the schoolhouse and is organised by the pupils who receive school rings.
+The School Ring party is a traditional event, started in 1942, takes place outside the schoolhouse and is organised entirely by the students.
 The main ritual is the redemption of the rings that is followed by the call “One for all and all for one!”
-Form masters and mistresses conduct the redemption process.
-The rings will be placed on a rapier and the oath to remain faithful to the principles of the school will be taken.
+The rings are placed on a rapier and the oath is sworn to remain faithful to the principles of the school.

 The Final Bell – Graduation Ceremony

 On the last day of school all the graduates come to school wearing national costumes.
-A festive meeting takes place and culminates in singing "The Leaving Song”.
-In the afternoon all pupils from final grades gather at the Open Air Museum to celebrate it.
+A festive meeting takes place and culminates in singing “The Leaving Song”.
+In the afternoon all students from final grades gather at the Estonian Open Air Museum to celebrate it.

 The Day of Alumni